hpc/charliecloud/doc/ch-grow_desc.rst

 inside the container.

-Under this arrangement, processes running in the container *appear* to be running as soon, but many privileged system calls will fail without the workarounds described below. **This affects any fully unprivileged container build, not just Charliecloud.**
+Under this arrangement, processes running in the container *appear* to be running as root, but many privileged system calls will fail without the workarounds described below. **This affects any fully unprivileged container build, not just Charliecloud.**